amacalawi/weight-sensing/README.md

 # Weight Sensing

-A colloboration project with R&D and IT
+A collaboration project with R&D and IT

 ### Objective